 We understand that you will need flexible and practical advice and so we don’t sell expensive startup "packs" that get you nowhere, we won’t over complicate legal documents and we won't baffle you with jargon.
 Instead, we will work with you to complete each investment and wherever possible will charge you a fixed price so you know exactly where you stand.

 You will be given our commercial view on the proposed investment terms and we will do all we can to ensure that your needs are considered and your position is protected.
 We will then work with you to take your business or investment to the next stage.

-Firstly, complete these short questions giving us some basic details of your situation and what support you require.
+Firstly, click on the button below to answer some short questions giving us some basic details of your situation and what support you require.
 If we think we can help you, we’ll meet you free of charge for an hour to discuss your needs in more detail.

 A termsheet sets out the legal and commercial terms of a transaction, such as the key terms of a share sale, an investment or a loan.